Dmytro-Ostrenko/API_Wizards/README.md

   - `user_email`: Email of the user whose role will be changed (required field).
   - `new_role`: New role in the database (required field).
 - **Result**: Changes the user's role.

+### Request Email Confirmation

+- **Description**: Sends a request for email confirmation to verify the user's account.
+- **Path**: `/auth/request_email`
+- **Method**: `POST`
+- **Input Parameters**:
+    - `email`: The user's email to send the email confirmation request to (required).
+- **Result**: Sends an email to the specified user's email address with a link for email confirmation.
+If the address is already confirmed, returns the message "Your email is already confirmed".

+### Email Confirmation via Token

+- **Description**: Confirms the user's email address using the token sent to their email.
+- **Path**: `/auth/confirmed_email/{token}`
+- **Method**: `GET`
+- **Input Parameters**:
+    - `token`: The unique token sent to the user's email address (required).
+- **Result**: Confirms the user's email address.
+If the address is already confirmed, returns the message "Your email address is already confirmed".

+### Note:
+Authentication and authorization: Registration of a new account is required.
+You will then be prompted to confirm your postage.
+The first manager in the system is the “administrator”, and the role of the “corruption manager” is responsible for the duties.
+The role can be changed to "administrator".

 ### Managing Photos in the Application: